ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 This is a dcom access permission, most likely seen in jenkins as they run under a domain rather than local account.
 Again, only seen on windows server.
 To resolve:

-* add account trying to run isisicp to "distributed com users" local windwows group
+* add account trying to run isisicp to "distributed com users" local windows group
-* run `dcomcnfg` command and make sure "distributed com users" has approriate default permissions (it should already have appropriate limit permisisons, but check)
+* run `dcomcnfg` command and make sure "distributed com users" has appropriate default permissions (it should already have appropriate limit permissions, but check)